thanhhaimai/dotfiles/README.md

     ln -s workspace/thanhhaimai/dotfiles/magi/.vim ~/.vim
     ln -s workspace/thanhhaimai/dotfiles/magi/bin ~/bin

+Close your terminal, and open it again so it loads the new settings.

 ### Vundle: ###

 By this time, you should have my git script `g`, and `vim` latest version